soapdog/firefoxos-quick-guide/firstapp.md

         console.log("Adding sample memo");
         var sampleMemo1 = new Memo();
         sampleMemo1.title = "Welcome Memo";
         sampleMemo1.content = "This is a note taking app.
-Use the plus sign in the topleft corner of the main screen to add a new memo.
+Use the plus sign " + "in the topleft corner of the main screen to " + "add a new memo.
 Click a memo to edit it.
-All your changes are automatically saved.";
+All " + "your changes are automatically saved.";

         objectStore.add(sampleMemo1);
     }